Go to main content

 All of this robust and consistent scientific data fully justifies the progressive implementation of targeted screening programs, even in Switzerland, in line with the recommendations of the Swiss Lung League and the federal health authorities.

-Thoracic imaging is undergoing a technological evolution, opening up major opportunities for innovation in the years to come.
-Future advances will include:
+Thoracic imaging is undergoing rapid technological evolution, opening up major innovation opportunities for the years to come.
+The next advances will notably concern:

 • The continuous improvement of artificial intelligence algorithms, capable not only of detecting, but of predictively interpreting the evolving behavior of pulmonary nodules or coronary calcifications.

-• The development of personalized screening, integrating genetic factors, blood biomarkers and the patient's individual risk profile, making it possible to target the populations to be monitored even more precisely.
+• The development of personalized screening, integrating genetic factors, blood biomarkers and the individual risk profile of the patient, makes it possible to target the populations to be monitored even more precisely.

-• Further reduction of radiation doses, with ultra-low dose or photon-counting imaging techniques, providing ever higher image quality with minimal exposure.
+• Further reduction of radiation doses, with ultra-low dose imaging techniques or photon-counting, offering ever higher image quality with minimal exposure.

 • The integration of centralized longitudinal monitoring platforms, allowing medical teams to track the progress of each patient over several years via secure and interoperable databases, thus strengthening the continuum of care.

-• Advanced automation of radiology workflows, streamlining interpretation times and facilitating multidisciplinary coordination between radiologists, pulmonologists, oncologists and cardiologists.
+• Advanced automation of radiological workflows, streamlining interpretation times and facilitating multidisciplinary coordination between radiologists, pulmonologists, oncologists and cardiologists.

-These innovations will provide Swiss patients with increasingly reliable, rapid, and personalized diagnostic tools.
-The Lausanne CID is fully committed to this dynamic, continuously acquiring the latest technologies and participating in research and innovation networks in advanced thoracic imaging.
+These innovations will offer Swiss patients increasingly reliable, rapid, and personalized diagnostic tools.
+The Lausanne CID is fully committed to this dynamic, continuously equipping itself with the latest technologies and participating in research and innovation networks in advanced thoracic imaging.

-The Lausanne Imaging and Diagnostic Center offers unique expertise in French-speaking Switzerland in preventive and diagnostic thoracic imaging:
+The Lausanne Imaging and Diagnostic Centre offers unique expertise in French-speaking Switzerland in preventive and diagnostic thoracic imaging:

-• Fast and flexible access : optimized appointment times, urgent care possible for vital indications.
+• Fast and flexible access : optimized appointment times, urgent care possible in vital indications.

 • Specialized multidisciplinary team : FMH radiologists experienced in thoracic imaging, working closely with pulmonologists, cardiologists and thoracic surgeons in the region.

-• Personalized patient journey : human welcome, individualized monitoring, active coordination with treating physicians.
+• Personalized patient journey : human welcome, individualized follow-up, active coordination with treating physicians.

-• Certified Swiss quality : strict compliance with radiation protection standards, LaMal compliance, alignment with the recommendations of the Swiss Lung League and the FOPH.
+• Certified Swiss quality : strict adherence to radiation protection standards, LaMal compliance, alignment with the recommendations of the Swiss Lung League and the FOPH.

-• Constant commitment to innovation : participation in research projects, continuous training of teams and permanent investment in new intelligent imaging solutions.
+• Constant commitment to innovation : participation in research projects, continuous training of teams and ongoing investment in new intelligent imaging solutions.

-This combination of human expertise, latest generation technologies and commitment to quality positions the CID Lausanne as a key player in French-speaking Switzerland in the prevention and diagnosis of pulmonary and cardiovascular diseases.
+This combination of human expertise, state-of-the-art technologies and a commitment to quality positions CID Lausanne as a leading player in French-speaking Switzerland in the prevention and diagnosis of pulmonary and cardiovascular diseases.

-Chest CT scanning, coupled with low-dose technologies and artificial intelligence, now offers a precise and safe approach in Switzerland.
-At the CID Lausanne, this technical expertise is combined with personalized, human care for each patient.
+Chest CT scans, combined with low-dose technologies and artificial intelligence, now offer a precise and safe approach in Switzerland.
+At CID Lausanne, this technical expertise is combined with a human and personalized approach to each patient.

 FAQ